 To reduce the risk of overuse injury children should be encouraged to play a variety of sports.
 Those who exercise regularly or compete should have their training monitored by a qualified coach.

 Types of sports injuries

-Most sports injuries involve either sudden or gradual damage (trauma) to the musculoskeletal system.
+Depending on the type of injury, it usually involves either sudden or gradual trauma to the musculoskeletal system.

 This means to the structures that hold the skeleton together and move it along.

 - Ligaments: the thick bands of tissue that connect one bone to another.

 - Tendons: the tough, rubbery cords connecting muscles to bones.